Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

+Also, they posed the question (see ibid.\ Remark~3) whether their $p$-adic version of Kirsz\-braun's theorem and the existence of Lipschitz retractions on $p$-adic closed definable subsets hold in some form for other classes of valued fields; with natural examples $\mathbb{R}((t))$ and $\mathbb{C}((t))$.
+And they indicated that some difficulties in more general settings are the absence of definable Skolem functions in general and infiniteness of the residue field.
+The easier case of Lipschitz extension of definable $p$-adic functions on the affine line $\mathbb{Q}_{p}$ was treated in \cite{Kui}.

-Actually, the following theorem on extension of definable 1-Lipschitz maps, being the main aim of this paper, embraces two cases according as the subset of elements $>1$ in the value group $vK$ has the minimal element $\epsilon$ (multiplicative notation) or otherwise.
-They provide distinct estimates of the Lipschitz constant.
+The main aim of this paper is to establish the theorem on extending definable 1-Lipschitz maps stated below, which distinguishes two cases depending on whether the subset of elements $>1$ in the value group $vK$ has the minimal element $\epsilon$ or not.
+For this purpose, we introduce the concept of a definable open cell package with a skeleton, which in a sense compensate for the lack of definable algebraic Skolem functions.

 \begin{theorem} Let $f: A \to K^m$ be a $0$-definable 1-Lipschitz map on a (possibly non-closed) subset $A \subset K^n$ of dimension $k$.